- Unlimited entry

 Protect gorillas on the brink of extinction - donate your old mobile phone today!

 - Have a few old mobile phones lying around?
-Become a donor today!
+Donate them today!

 - Want to get your school or workplace involved in saving gorillas?
 Run a mobile phone collection drive.

-One of the biggest threats to gorillas is the illegal mining of coltan, a mineral used in mobile phones - YOU can help protect gorillas in their natural habitat by donating your old phone.
-Your donation really makes a difference:
+One of the biggest threats to gorillas is the illegal mining of coltan, a mineral used in mobile phones - YOU can help protect gorillas in their natural habitat simply by donating your old phone:

-- Donated phones will be refurbished and resold to disadvantaged community groups internationally.
-This not only reduces the demand for coltan mining in threatened gorilla habitats but also helps people in these communities improve their economic capacity.
+- Donated phones will be refurbished and resold or recycled for their parts.
+This gives the phones a second life and reduces the demands for coltan mining in threatened gorilla habitat.

 Why has Zoos Victoria developed a mobile phone recycling program?

-The program provides people with the opportunity to join Zoos Victoria and the Jane Goodall Institute to conserve Africa’s primate species, simply by donating unused mobile phones.
-The program hopes to raise awareness of coltan mining crisis, whilst exposing the link between mobile phones and primate species in the Democratic Republic of Congo (DRC).
+The program provides people with the opportunity to join Zoos Victoria and the Gorilla Doctors to conserve Africa’s primate species, simply by donating unused mobile phones.
+The program aims to raise awareness of coltan mining crisis, while exposing the link between mobile phones and primate species in Rwanda, Uganda and the Democratic Republic of Congo (DRC).

 What does the program hope to achieve?